mikaelnousiainen/RS41ng/README.md

 more modular codebase for developing RS41 radiosonde-based experiments.

 The main features this firmware aims to implement are:
-* DMA/Timer-based modulation of APRS and some other digital modes via JTEncode library
+* DMA/Timer-based modulation for APRS and many digital modes via JTEncode library
 * Support for HF/VHF transmissions via an external Si5351 chip connected to the external I²C bus
 * Support for custom sensors via the external I²C bus

 ## Features (work in progress)

-* APRS on 70cm amateur radio band via Si4032 radio chip ** Bell 202 timing is done via DMA transfers to achieve greater accuracy, but I have not been able to get the timings working correctly
+* APRS on 70cm amateur radio band via Si4032 radio chip
+  * Bell 202 timing is done via DMA transfers to achieve greater accuracy, but I have not been able to get the timings working correctly
-* Digital mode beacons on HF frequencies via a Si5351 radio chip connected to the external I²C bus of the RS41 radiosonde ** The JTEncode library provides JT65/JT9/JT4/FT8/WSPR/FSQ beacon transmissions.
+* Digital mode beacons on HF frequencies via a Si5351 radio chip connected to the external I²C bus of the RS41 radiosonde
+  * The JTEncode library provides JT65/JT9/JT4/FT8/WSPR/FSQ beacon transmissions.
 I've decoded FT8 and WSPR successfully.
    The implementation is missing correct scheduling of transmissions via GPS clock.
-* Support for additional sensors via the external I²C bus ** There is a driver for Bosch BMP280 barometric pressure / temperature / humidity sensor included
+* Support for additional sensors via the external I²C bus
+  * There is a driver for Bosch BMP280 barometric pressure / temperature / humidity sensor included

 ### Bell FSK modulation hack for APRS